hxtree/galaxyops/docs/architecture-guidelines.md

 before AWS does.
 Vendor lock-in/buy-in allows leveraging numerous undifferentiated services.
 For this project that outweighs being cloud agnostic.

+- **Infrastructure as Code (IaC):** The entire infrastructure is defined as code, allowing for version control, easy replication, and consistent environments across different stages of the development lifecycle.

 ### IaC / AWS CDK

 AWS CDK was selected instead of